laineynguyen-heehee/sample-2-bit-adder/docs/info.md

 The project takes in three one-bit wide vectors and adds them together.
 ## How to test

-cycle all the input bits and verify that it adds.
+Cycle all the input bits and verify that it adds.
-Explain how to use your project

 ## External hardware